Australian Screen

 W

-Whitlam – Visit to Bendigo and Eaglehawk other historical footage – 1973
+Whitlam – Visit to Bendigo and Eaglehawk historical – 1973

 Gough Whitlam, the first Labor Prime Minister in 23 years, visits Bendigo and Eaglehaw in Victoria to lend support to the party’s campaign for the May 1973 state elections.